-Arizona rule requires new property owners to file a Notice of Transfer application when purchasing any property that has a septic tank system or an alternative onsite wastewater treatment system.
+Arizona rule requires new property owners to file a Notice of Transfer application when purchasing any property that has a septic tank system or an alternative on-site wastewater treatment system.
 New owners are responsible for filing the Notice of Transfer application, although others acting on their behalf may file for them.
-Each home with an onsite system is required to have a valid Aquifer Protection Permit.
-According to the Arizona Association of Realtors, on average a home turns over every 5 years.
-Because every new owner of an on-site system is required to file a Notice of Transfer, ADEQ anticipates that between 30,000 to 60,000 should occur each year.
+Each home with an on-site system is required to have a valid Aquifer Protection Permit.
 The ER program, along with specific delegated Counties, administers this program.

 On-site Wastewater (Septic) Facilities Review